digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * Continue modelling the Manufacturing case, focusing on positioning (Kinematics) rather than in the dynamic setup.
 * *** Will not be at the meeting due to sickness***

+#### Claudio Gomes
+* Me and Carlos get the dynamical model of the robot to work, but no luck with calibration
+* Working with Christian on ML of ODEs

 ## Sub-projects status